marcoagostinelli/eCommerceProject/User_Guide.md

 Step 2.
 Select a product you want to view

-The product’s description is now visible.
+The productâ€™s description is now visible.

 ### Feature 10: Leave a review on a product as Client